 Sometimes, cardiac hypertrophy can cause heart disease.

 An important detail to know

-The epinephrine solution deteriorates rapidly when exposed to air or light, turning pink from the oxidation of adrenochrome and brown from the formation of melanin.
+The epinephrine solution deteriorates rapidly when exposed to air or light, turning pink from adrenochrome oxidation and brown from melanin formation.

 What are the potential adverse effects of the epinephrine injection?

-Before using epinephrine a second time, call your doctor if your first injection caused a serious side effect such as increased respiratory distress or blood pressure at dangerously high levels (severe headache, blurred vision, ringing in the ears, anxiety, confusion, chest pain, shortness of breath, irregular heartbeat, seizures).
+Before using Epinephrine a second time, call your doctor if your first injection caused a severe side effect such as increased respiratory distress or blood pressure at dangerously high levels (severe headache, blurred vision, ringing in the ears, anxiety, confusion, chest pain, shortness of breath, irregular heartbeat, seizures).